passkeydeveloper/passkeys.dev/content/en/docs/reference/windows.md

 ## Platform Notes

-- The [authenticatorAttachment property of responses](https://w3c.github.io/webauthn/#dom-publickeycredential-authenticatorattachment), planned for specification delivery in WebAuthn L3, is not currently available in responses to `navigator.credentials.get` when using the platform authenticator or a hardware security key.
-It is supplied during credential creation, or when using [FIDO Cross-Device Authentication](/terms/#cross-device-authentication-cda) for an authentication ceremony.

 ### Cross-Device Authentication

 Starting in Windows 11 version 23H2, [FIDO Cross-Device Authentication (CDA)](/terms#cross-device-authentication-cda) is supported globally at the operating system level and available for all apps and browsers.
 Persistent linking is available between Android devices (authenticator) and Windows 11 23H2+. iOS and iPadOS do not support persistent linking.